 - What Is The Best Residential Program?

-Residential treatments and medical detox have been accused of costing an arm and a leg, whose relapse rates are similar to those of other chronic diseases.
-Does this means that going to rehab is trowing your money down the drain?
-NO!
+Residential treatments and medical detox have been accused of costing an arm and a leg.
+Further, proponetns of outpatient programs note that addiction relapse rates are similar to those of other chronic diseases.
+Does this means that going to rehab is throwing your money down the drain?

 What Residential Treatment is Like

-Residential rehab, also known as an inpatient rehab, is an addiction program where substance abusers come for detox and treatment, and live at the facility until the end of the program.
+Residential rehab, also known as an inpatient rehab, is treatment that requires patients to live at the facility for a period of 30-60-90+ days.
+Patients typically come for detox and treatment, and live at the facility until the end of the program.
 These programs offer many services including:

 - Aftercare referral.